How much can a self-employed professional borrow?

 Mortgage advice for self-employed professionals

-And with the most suitable pound-for-pound mortgage deal for your circumstances.
+And with the most suitable pound-for-pound mortgage deal for their circumstances and credit rating.

-We're independent, whole-of-market and serve entrepreneurs, company directors, LLP partners and contractors nationwide.
+As an independent, whole-of-market mortgage broker, we serve entrepreneurs, company directors, LLP partners and contractors nationwide.
+Sourcing the best mortgage rates and products for their individual circumtances.

-To get started, first tell us about what you're looking to do.
+To get expert self-employed mortgage advice, just get in touch and tell us what you're looking to do.

-Our simple quiz takes about 2 minutes to complete and you'll also be able to schedule a 15 minute call to discuss your case in more detail with an adviser.
+Our simple quiz takes about 2 minutes to complete and you'll also be able to schedule a free 15 minute consultation to discuss your case in more detail with a mortgage adviser.

 Of if you prefer, call us on 0117 205 0655 during our office hours of 9am to 5pm Monday to Friday.
 There's no call center or queueing.
 You'll speak to an adviser direct.